AlanSmythDeaf/learnisl/README.md

 ### New Site Users

 - As a new site user, I would like to easily understand where to go and how to play the quiz.
+- As a new site user, I would like to easily play the quiz.

 ### Returning Site Users